Bacterial cell structure: Flagella

 The bacterial flagellum consists of three basic components: a whip-like filament, a motor complex, and a hook that connects them.
 The filament is approximately 20 nm in diameter and consists of several protofilaments, each made up of thousands of flagellin subunits.
 The bundle is held together by a cap and may or may not be encapsulated.
 The motor complex consists of a series of rings anchoring the flagellum in the inner and outer membranes, followed by a proton-driven motor that drives rotational movement in the filament.

-Intracellular (internal) structures
+Intracellular structures

-In comparison to eukaryotes, the intracellular features of the bacterial cell are extremely simple.
-Bacteria do not contain organelles in the same sense as eukaryotes.
-Instead, the chromosome and perhaps ribosomes are the only easily observable intracellular structures found in all bacteria.
-There do exist, however, specialized groups of bacteria that contain more complex intracellular structures, some of which are discussed below.
+In comparison to eukaryotes, the intracellular (internal) features of the bacterial cell are extremely simple.
+Bacteria do not typically contain eukaryotic membrane-bound organelles, but often contain other complex intracellular structures.

 The bacterial DNA and plasmids

-Unlike eukaryotes, the bacterial DNA is not enclosed inside of a membrane-bound nucleus but instead resides inside the bacterial cytoplasm.
-This means that the transfer of cellular information through the processes of translation, transcription and DNA replication all occur within the same compartment and can interact with other cytoplasmic structures, most notably ribosomes.
+Unlike eukaryotes, the bacterial DNA is not enclosed inside of a membrane-bound nucleus but instead resides inside the cytoplasm.
+The processes concerning the transfer of genetic information — translation, transcription, and DNA replication — therefore all occur within the same compartment and can interact with other cytoplasmic structures, most notably ribosomes.
 Bacterial DNA can be located in two places: